Lemon Mousse Trifle

 Instructions

-• In greased pieplate, sprinkle salmon, onion, bell pepper, and half of the cheese.
+2. In a greased pie plate, sprinkle salmon, onion, bell pepper, and half of the cheese.

-• Pour into pieplate.
-(Can refrigerate at this point if you want to make it for breakfast the next morning).
+4. Pour into pie plate.
+(Can refrigerate at this point if you want to make it for breakfast the next morning.)

 Refrigerator Rolls—easy but good